I’ve been in Kenya a week.

 What if our faith and our spiritual gifts outpoured from our lives to bless, serve and reach others no matter the season of life we were in?
 Would this kind of faith be filled with gatherings, disciplines, and communities different than what we experience today?
 Can the list of Christian “To-Dos” for the day be enough to stay fully alive in Christ?

-Though I am in need of this personal awakening and passion for Jesus, similar to that witnessed in these children in Kenya, there is a need for disciples of Christ to pursue spiritual disciplines in order to deepen our relationship and understanding of Christ.
+Though I am in need of this personal awakening and passion for Jesus, similar to that witnessed in these children in Africa, there is a need for disciples of Christ to pursue spiritual disciplines in order to deepen our relationship and understanding of Christ.
 From prayer, reading the Bible, communion, repentance, fasting…it is through the disciplines of faith that we can develop roots deep enough to withstand the storms that life so often brings.

 As an example of this, let me introduce you to the concept of The Aggregation of Marginal Gains.
 It is another business concept that ultimately means the small incremental improvements in any process will add up to a significant improvement when they are all combined together.
 This doctrine was witnessed through the British cycling team during the London 2012 Olympics in which they won 70% of the medals they competed for.